 He was shivering now as he stumped through the Enclave’s halls.
 A time or two he paused to stand in the dappled sunlight that poured through the stained-glass windows, letting its warmth soak into his skin.
 He wondered if Max felt this same chill, this wrongness, this sickness in herself all the time.

-He pulled up short, hearing the murmuring of a restless crowd somewhere up ahead, seemingly around the corner, where Enforcement headquarters was located.
+He pulled up short, hearing the murmuring of a restless crowd somewhere up ahead—seemingly around the next bend, near the entrance to Enforcement headquarters.

-Jules frowned to himself and, after a beat, continued forward into the cross-halls to see what was happening.
+Jules frowned to himself and, after a beat, continued forward into the cross-halls.